How to Take An Effective Mental Health Day

 Do not fill it with pressure.

-Do not spend it punishing yourself for being human.
+Do not spend it criticizing yourself for needing it.

-Do not talk yourself out of what your mind and body are asking for.
+Do not ignore what your body is asking for.

 Listen.